OpenRefine/OpenRefine/GOVERNANCE.md

 ## Funding Application
 OpenRefine welcomes and encourages contributions and fundraising efforts from individuals and organizations.
 However, committees with additional authority over the project; namely the Core Dev Group, Advisory Committee, and Project Manager, have an increased responsibility to ensure transparency in funding applications.

-This policy provides guidelines to uphold openness and accountability in fundraising efforts while maintaining alignment with OpenRefine’s mission and values.
+This policy provides guidelines to uphold openness and accountability in fundraising efforts.
 It applies specifically when funds are managed by Code for Science & Society (CS&S).

 While the vast majority of OpenRefine contributors are volunteers, the Advisory Committee recognize the need to attract and retain contributors to help:
 - Perform time-critical maintenance tasks for the project.